GarrettRector/GarrettRector/README.md

-## I'm currently attending the #9 highschool in the US, GSMST, and want to learn more about the world of computer programming
+## I'm currently a Freshie at the #9 highschool in the US, GSMST, and want to learn more about the world of computer programming
 * Attending GSMST, and am the class of 2025
 * I use Languages such as Python or Java
 * I enjoy using the Jetbrains suite of development tools the most